yochaigal/cairn/wip/2e/how-does-variable-diffiuctly-work.md

 ## Introduction

-Cairn lacks mechanics such as Attribute modifiers, advantage and disadvantage, and so on.
+Cairn lacks mechanics such as Attribute modifiers, Advantage and Disadvantage, and so on.
 This design emphasizes one of the game's core conceits: that play should focus on narrative, in-world experiences over mechanical resolutions.
 Player characters are encouraged to pursue advantages through critical thinking and problem solving, not by stacking together external mechanics!
 As a result, preparing situations for variable difficulty can sometimes feel opaque or even difficult to achieve.
 The following principles and examples may provide some structure:

 ## Principles for Variable Difficulty